 Smart phone apps that enable people to manage their diabetes.
 Wearable devices that sense increased visits to the bathroom and identifies possible urinary tract infections.
 Medication reminder systems that flag up to a carer that a person hasn’t taken their pills.
 E-consulting and apps that allow people with mental health conditions to self-monitor

 There's no doubt that Apps present a fantastic opportunity to provide us with valuable information which can help not only improve the quality of our care, but also help us to live healthier lives.
-The market is awash with apps, so TSA have partnered up with ORCHA to help you choose the best app for you, your family and those you care for.

 Typically, telecare services are provided through local authorities, housing associations, industry services and voluntary organisations.
 They include personal alarms, a wide range of home sensors (e.g. fire and flood detectors) and activity monitoring.
 Alerts are monitored by remote control centres that can respond quickly to emergencies.

 Telehealth and telemedicine involve video and phone connections between patients and clinicians as well as remote monitoring by clinicians of long term conditions (e.g. diabetes) using medical devices in the home (e.g. blood pressure and glucose monitors).